technoroad/ADI_IMU_TR_Driver_ROS2/README.md

 This software has been confirmed to work on the following OS and ROS versions.
 - Ubuntu 18.04 LTS + ros2 dashing (This is not maintained.
 If you use it, use the dashing_eloquent branch.)
 - Ubuntu 18.04 LTS + ros2 eloquent (This is not maintained.
 If you use it, use the dashing_eloquent branch.)
-- Ubuntu 20.04 LTS + ros2 foxy (Use the foxy branch.)
-- Ubuntu 20.04 LTS + ros2 galactic (Use the galactic branch.)
+- Ubuntu 20.04 LTS + ros2 foxy or galactic (Use the foxy_galactic branch.)
 - Ubuntu 22.04 LTS + ros2 humble (Use the humble branch.)

 ### How to use